Maring Higa AMFT

 You Rebuild Trust in Yourself

-We work to restore your confidence in your own perceptions, your needs, and your inner voice.
+We work to restore your confidence in your own perceptions and your inner voice.
 Your reality is valid.
-Therapy helps you remember — and believe — that.
+Therapy helps you remember that - and actually believe it again.

 03